inkeep/inkeep-zendesk-ticket-creation-vercel/README.md

 ```

 ## API Routes
-`/api/create-support-ticket` - Create a new conversation/ticket in your inbox.
+`/api/create-support-ticket` - Create a new ticket in your inbox.

-See the [HelpScout Create Conversation API](https://developer.helpscout.com/mailbox-api/endpoints/conversations/create/) for full customization.
+See the [Zendesk Tickets API](https://developer.zendesk.com/api-reference/ticketing/introduction/) for full customization.

 ### Example Request